 A disparity of income is one of the most common reasons a party might request attorney fees.
-In this scenario, one party has greater earning power over the other party, which makes it harder for the lower-earning party to pay for representation in their divorce proceeding.
+In this scenario, one party has greater earning power over the other party, making it harder for the lower-earning party to pay for representation in their divorce proceeding.
 Similarly, there are a lot of parties that become stay-at-homes during the marriage.
 Whether it is caring for the family home or children, staying home has hindered their earning abilities.

-Next, but infrequently, a court will order that one party’s attorney fees be paid for directly from the community estate in advance.
+Next, but infrequently, a court will order that one party's attorney fees be paid for directly from the community estate in advance.
 Typically, any division of community property comes at the end of a divorce, but an exception can be made in this instance.
-You can also file a motion with the court, to sell assets to help pay for any legal fees you have incurred.
+You can also file a motion with the court to sell assets to help pay for any legal fees you have incurred.

 Questions about family law cases in Texas?
 Contact the Law Office of Bryan Fagan

 Our attorneys and staff take a great deal of pride in being able to help families in our community achieve desirable outcomes in family law cases across southeast Texas.
 We work tirelessly on behalf of these families and invite you to see what your law practice is all about.
-Thank you for joining us today and we hope that you will return tomorrow as we continue to share information about family law in Texas.
+Thank you for joining us today, and we hope you will return tomorrow as we continue to share information about family law in Texas.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"